davidclaveau/lighthouse-web-notes/Week_2/Day_1/TDD_with_Mocha_and_Chai.md

 // This looks to the file and imports the function
 // using that module.export = sayHello;
 const sayHello = require('./hello-wold')
+// (./) means we're calling in the same directory

 const actual = sayHello("World");
 const expected = "Hello World";